Haciendas “San Gabriel” and “La Luz”

 Towne chartered the Compañía Metalúrgica Mexicana in New Jersey in 1890.
 He obtained a concession to open five smelters in Mexico but actually built only one plant at Morales, on the outskirts of the city of San Luis Potosí, in 1892.
 This took advantage of the railroad tapping the mines of Sierra Mojada, the northwest Pacific coast area, and the many mining camps in San Luis Potosí, Aguascalientes, Hidalgo, Guanajuato, and Oaxaca.
 Although the bulk of the ore came from the Towne-controlled San Pedro mines, the excellent rail connections overcame the distance from other sources of ore, and the smelter prospered.

-This company operated a smelter at Morales, within the city of San Luis Potosí.
+The Compañía Metalúrgica Mexicana operated the smelter at Morales, within the city of San Luis Potosí.

 In August 1903 the workers at the Compañía Metalúrgica Mexicana went on strike.
 They claimed that they never received wages in silver but for every three days of work (at three reales a day) were given a boleta valid for a peso’s worth of goods in the tienda de raya (the other real/twelve centavos was deducted for medical expenses).
 As the tienda’s stock was limited the workers were forced to sell their boletas to middlemen for 75% of their value.